-- 1. A Teaching Assistant is a bargaining unit employee who is appointed for a semester to assist in tutorial and/or laboratory instruction and/or related matters. - 2.
+- 1. A Teaching Assistant (TA) is a bargaining unit employee who is appointed for a semester to assist in tutorial and/or laboratory instruction and/or other related matters. - 2.
 There are four categories of Teaching Assistants: - a.
 Graduate Teaching Assistant 1 (GTA 1).
 A GTA 1 must be registered at Simon Fraser University for a master's degree or as a qualifying student for a master's program. - b.
 Graduate Teaching Assistant 2 (GTA 2).
 A GTA 2 must be registered at Simon Fraser University for a doctoral degree or as a qualifying student for a doctoral program. - c.
 Undergraduate Teaching Assistant (UTA).
 A UTA must be registered at Simon Fraser University in a program leading to teacher certification, a diploma or a bachelor's degree. - d.
 External Teaching Assistant (ETA).
-An ETA is a person who is not otherwise a full-time employee of the University and who is not a student in any of the categories referred to in a, b or c above.
+An ETA is a person who is not otherwise a full-time employee of the University and who is not a student in any of the categories referred to in a, b or c above. - 3.
+A Head TA is a TA assigned to a course who is also assigned to provide assistance to other TAs for that course.
+Such an assignment will be made at the discretion of the department.

 - 1. Many departments include a wide range of specializations and, in order to be appointed, a person must have sufficient knowledge in the discipline of the course to interpret the course material. - 2.
 Teaching Assistants shall be competent in oral and written English.
-However, in special circumstances, a student who has the other qualifications, but who may not have complete competence in oral English may be assigned or reassigned to duties which do not include direct classroom contact, or may be assigned to assist another employee in classroom contact. - 3.
-Normally, an External Teaching Assistant's qualifications shall include a bachelor's degree or appropriate certification and some teaching experience.
+However, in special circumstances, a student who has the other qualifications, but who may not have complete competence in oral English may be assigned or reassigned to duties which do not include direct classroom contact, or may be assigned to assist another employee in classroom contact.

+3. Normally, an External Teaching Assistant's qualification shall include a bachelor's degree or appropriate certification and some teaching experience.